Arul Chinnaiyan

-Arul M. Chinnaiyan is a Hicks Endowed Professor of Pathology and professor of pathology and urology at the University of Michigan Medical School.
-He is also a Howard Hughes medical Investigator (HHMI) at the Howard Hughes Medical Institute.
+Arul M. Chinnaiyan is the S.P.
+Hicks Endowed Professor of Pathology, a Professor of Urology, and the Director of the Michigan Center for Translational Pathology at the University of Michigan Medical School.
+He is also a Howard Hughes Medical Institute Investigator and an American Cancer Society Research Professor.

 Arul Chinnaiyan received both PhD and MD degrees at the University of Michigan Medical School in 1999.
 He is a cancer researcher and the recipient of the 28th annual American Association for Cancer Research Award for Outstanding Achievement in Cancer Research at the annual meeting of the AACR in April 2008 in San Diego.
 He was also the leader of a group of scientists who received the inaugural 2007 American Association for Cancer Research "Team Science" Award for their discovery of gene fusions in prostate cancer.

-Arul Chinnaiyan received a number of other awards and prizes, including the Burroughs Wellcome Fund Clinical Scientist Award in Translational Research and of the Ramzi Cotran Young Investigator Award from the United States and Canadian Academy of Pathology.
-He is an elected member of the American Society for Clinical Investigation.
+Arul Chinnaiyan received a number of other awards and prizes, including the Burroughs Wellcome Fund Clinical Scientist Award in Translational Research and the Ramzi Cotran Young Investigator Award from the United States and Canadian Academy of Pathology.
+He is an elected member of the American Society for Clinical Investigation, the Association of American Physicians, the American Academy of Arts and Sciences, the National Academy of Medicine, and the National Academy of Sciences.
+He received the 2022 Sjöberg Prize and was jointly awarded the Harrington Prize for Innovation in Medicine alongside Charles L. Sawyers.

-He is a member of the editorial board for Oncogene.
+He is a member of the editorial boards for Oncogene and Cancer Discovery, and serves on the advisory board of Cancer Cell, among other journals.